WCB Accident Fund Surplus: Have Your Say

 - If the funded ratio of the Accident Fund falls below the target funding range, the WCB can assess a levy on employers in order to bring the Accident Fund to required levels.

-- If the funded ratio of the Accident Fund rises above the target funding range, the WCB can decide to distribute a portion of surplus to employers.
+- If the funded ratio of the Accident Fund rises above the target funding range, the WCB may decide to distribute a portion of surplus to employers.

 WCB Accident Fund Surplus